Report: Redskins QB Haskins has high-ankle sprain

 Haskins said after the contest that Redskins owner Dan Snyder told him not to return to the game.
 The Redskins later said Snyder told Haskins to listen to the medical team.
 Haskins, a first-round pick for the Redskins out of Ohio State in the 2019 draft, had a solid first half, throwing for 133 yards and two scores on 12-for-15 passing and no interceptions.

-Case Keenum replaced Haskins and threw a touchdown pass on Washington's second drive of the third quarter.
+Keenum replaced Haskins and threw a touchdown pass on Washington's second drive of the third quarter.
 He then rallied the Redskins from a 14-point, fourth-quarter deficit to tie it with 29 seconds remaining, rushing for a 1-yard touchdown to cap a 99-yard drive.
-On Sunday, interim coach Bill Callahan said he didn't know the extent of Haskins' injury, but he did not rule out Haskins returning to play in next week's regular-season finale at the Dallas Cowboys.
-Rapoport added that Haskins wants to play, "but no indication yet on if he'll be able to."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)